 At times, Hope Academy of West Michigan may close or delay school due to inclement weather on rare occasions.
-The decision to delay or cancel school will be posted on the Kent County major TV stations, radio stations, and through our Remind app.
+The decision to delay or cancel school will be posted on Channel 13 and radio stations in the Kent County area under "Hope Academy of West Michigan" and through our Remind app.
 If the school district in which the student resides has delayed or canceled school, the parent/guardian may call the school office to indicate their student is staying home from school that day, and this absence will be considered excused.
+HAWM will also send a message via the Remind App to families about a delta or closing of school.